Vegan Singapore Noodles

 - Use your taste!
 Depending on exactly how much noodles you use, or the brand of sauces you use, you may need a little more or less sauce in the recipe.
 Taste the noodles before serving and adjust accordingly.
 Sometimes an extra dash of soy sauce does the trick!

-A delicious stir-fry noodle dish made with curry powder with rice vermicelli noodles!
+A delicious stir-fry noodle dish made with curry powder and rice vermicelli noodles!

-- 2 tbsp avoado oil (can sub any cooking oil)
+- 2 tbsp avocado oil (can sub any cooking oil)

 - 2 shallots, finely chopped (can sub 1/2 red onion)